Auburn vs. UMass: Odds, spread, over/under - September 2

 Auburn vs. UMass Betting Trends

-- Auburn put together a 5-6-1 record against the spread last season.
+- UMass put together a 5-7-0 record against the spread last year.

 Auburn 2023 Futures Odds